 Hope this helps.

 A. If the colour is brown, you may try different Vacuum or Bias volts.
 Sometime I found Ti target from different souces could make different TiN coulour.
 I have never try on plastic substrates, but have done a lot on metal substrates.
 There are too many different parameteres you could try, like Vacuum, Bias, time etc.Danpei Ji

 - Melbourne, australia

 We've been using Ti cathode arc targets with N2 gas to produce decorative gold TiN coatings.
-However, they always come out a sort of pale 16-18 carat gold colour.
-We would really like to get a richer 22-24 carat gold colour.
+However, they always come out a sort of pale 16-18 karat gold colour.
+We would really like to get a richer 22-24 karat gold colour.
 We know it's possible because our competitors have managed it.

 The substrate is a 90% tungsten alloy.
 Coating time is around 4-5 minutes at roughly 200 degrees C.